agraysargent/Workout-Tracker/README.md

 # Description

+A workout tracker helps users to stay focuses on what's important to reach their goal.
+It helps users keep track of their goals, past workouts, and helps them plan their workout each day.
+Also having a visual progress can be advantageous for users!

 # User Story

 As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.

 # Considerations

 Ensuring that buttons and data are being saved appropriately on your application.
+Another item to consider is ensuring your models are fully completed with correct syntax.
+In addition to fully fleshing out your models folder and testing each thoroughly.

 # Acceptance Criteria